 A note from Lil Helper:

 Hi all!
-Caitlin here and so thrilled to introduce today’s guest blogger, Alix.
+Caitlin here & so thrilled to introduce today’s guest blogger, Alix.
 I met Alix through a local story time program, and quickly knew they were an expert on all things early childhood education.
 Alix has taught me so much about gender identity, inclusion, and autism, and I’m thrilled to feature their unique voice on autism pride on our Lil Helper blog!
 Welcome, Alix!